 -You are taking a drug that contains hCG.
 Some fertility drugs in particular contain hCG.
 Be sure that any and all medication you may be taking does not contain hCG if you attempt to use a home pregnancy test.
 Note that birth control can not cause a false positive.

 -You have cancer or an ovarian cyst.
 Certain kinds of cancer and ovarian cysts release hCG as well which could result in a false positive.

 -You are post-menopausal or just got a really sensitive test.
 The female body naturally contains low levels of hCG (which are higher in some post-menopausal women) and the accuracy of pregnancy tests varies.
 In very rare cases, a test will read positive based solely on the normal levels of hCG in your body.

 Can you trust home pregnancy tests?

-A home pregnancy test is a good first step in determining if you are or aren’t pregnant if you have missed a period or are experiencing other pregnancy symptoms. keep in mind though, they aren’t without fail, making them a better first step than last.
-When in doubt, see a health care provider especially if what caused that doubt continues.
+A home pregnancy test is a good first step in determining if you are or aren’t pregnant if you miss a period or are experiencing other pregnancy symptoms.
+Keep in mind though, they aren’t without fail, making them a better first step than last.
+When in doubt, see a health care provider, especially if what caused that doubt continues.